PidiGalaxies/photomass/README.md

 Zero point[mag]: 20.99
 Redshift: N/A
 ```
-Here the `OBJECT` is not converted to uppercase, redshift is not recived from database and so it is not available.
+Here the `OBJECT` is not converted to uppercase, redshift is not received from the database and so it is not available.
 > Warning: the script checks if the file (filename) with data from legacy survey is present - there is no idication of coordinates in the filename, so you have to use `--refetch`, if you want to use same object name with different coordinates.

 Example with K correction: